We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 If you are a member of the BNP your application will be rejected.
 If you have previously been a member of the BNP, you may not be eligible for appointment.
 Your application will be assessed on an individual basis.

-You can only apply to one force at any one time.
-If you have previously been unsuccessful you must wait at least 6 months from the date of the letter of rejection before you can apply again.
+You can apply to any force at any time.
+If you have previously been unsuccessful at the national sift, you must wait at least three months from the date of notification before taking it again with any force.

 More help and support